 - Visit the Glaciarium Patagonian Ice Museum.
 An interesting museum about glaciers and climate change.
 All signage and documentaries shown in the museum are in both Spanish and English.
 If you don’t have your own transport, there is a free shuttle from El Calafate to the museum.

 - Visit Reserva Laguna Nimez, a wetlands area, just on the edge of El Calafate and an easy walk from the town centre.
 A lovely three-kilometre nature trail and perfect for bird watching.
 I don’t know much about birds, but we saw loads of flamingoes.

 - See Rock Paintings at the Walichu Caves alongside Lago Argentino.

 There’s accommodation to suit all budgets in El Calafate – from dorm beds to luxury accommodation.
 We stayed in the simple Las Cabanitas, a quiet guesthouse but an easy walk to the bars, restaurants, and shops of El Calafate.

-If we had had longer, we would have loved to visit El Chalten and done some hiking around Mount Fitzroy.
+If we had had longer, we would have loved to visit El Chalten and do some hiking around Mount Fitzroy.
 El Chalten is a three-hour bus journey from El Calafate.

 For more information about our stay in El Calafate, please click here.

-Days 15 – 17 – Ushuaia at the End of the World
+Days 15 – 17 of your Argentina Itinerary- Ushuaia at the End of the World

-No Patagonia adventure would be complete without a few nights at the end of the world.
-There’s a lot to see and do at the southernmost city in the world.
+No Argentina adventure would be complete without a few nights at the end of the world.
+There’s a lot to see and do in the southernmost city in the world.

 Here’s a list of our favourite things to see and do around Ushuaia.